vron7/Aha-s/web-history.md

 * **Node.js** (Javascript rte)

 *all elements of this package support javascript, no need for multiple programming languages*
-*modern architecture for single-page web applications and mobiel apps*
+*modern architecture for single-page web applications and mobile apps*
 *MERN - uses Reach.js as frontend*